zhezhouzz/HATs/README.md

 This section gives a brief overview of the files in this supplementary material.

+* `marple24.tar.gz`: A docker image contains this repo with all required dependecies.
 * `bin/main.ml`: the main entry point of **Marple**.
 * `coersion` and `normalization/`: the normalization procedure that normalizes the code into the Monadic Normal Form (a variant of the A-Normal form).
 * `data/`: the predefined types and the benchmark input files.